nnearobot/auth-rest-fastAPI/README.md

 **Scalable Architecture**

 FastAPI uses ASGI, a standard for asynchronous web servers and applications, making it highly scalable.
 It can handle multiple requests concurrently, making it an ideal choice for building high-performance APIs that can handle large traffic volumes.

-## What may be improved

-When we upload a file, its checksum is stored in a database.
-We can use it to check if the file is corrupted or not before downloading.

 ## Developing mode